leeppolis/twitter-trending-topics/README.md

 ### Step-by-step

 1. Clone this repository to your webserver's public folder
 2. Use [Composer](https://getcomposer.org) to get all the required dependencies.
-From your terminal, type `$ composer update` (this command depends on your configuration, check [Composer](https://getcomposer.org)'s docs for more options)
+From your terminal, type `composer update` (this command depends on your configuration, check [Composer](https://getcomposer.org)'s docs for more options)
 3. Create a new Database on your mySql server, and create the required tables importing the `database.sql` file
 4. Check if the folder './core/cache' is writable by your webserver.
 If not, `chmod 777 ./core/cache`.
-This folder will contain all the
+This folder will contain all the cached template files and the twitter bot and scraper logs.
+5. Open `settings.php` with your favourite editor

+### Settings
+The `settings.php` file contains all the configuration for the application.
+You'l need to fill that with your database configuration, name and description of your website, your timezone, etc. It also contains the routing configuration.
+Each configuration variable should be self-explanatory, but look at the inline comments to know more about each property.

+### Routing
+As already stated above, the application needs `mod_rewrite` enabled on your server.
+A copy of a working `.htaccess` file is included in the repository.
+If you have access to the virtual host configuration, my advice is to move the rules defined in the `.htaccess` file directly to the apache config file: this will make everything faster.

+Routing is defined by the `$routes` hash in `settings.php`.
+The `key` of the hash contains a regex defining the rules to be matched for the file in `value` to be executed.

+In this way, the homepage of the application is defined as

+    '/^(\/)?$/' => 'home.php'

+and the "browse" page (the script that returns the JSON with all the articles related to a certain #hashtag)

+	'/^browse(\/)?([a-zA-Z0-9_%#\+\-.]*)?$/' => 'browse.php'

+Source files are located in `/core/sources`.
+Check [PHP Boilerplate](https://github.com/leeppolis/php-boilerplate) README file for more info about routing and file and directory structure.

+#### Note
+Files executed from the command line (like `twitter.php` and `scraper.php`) doesn't need to have a defined route.

 ## License